 The Town entered into several equipment lease/purchase agreements to acquire police vehicles, computers and public works equipment.
-The equipment's cost on a cumulative basis under these agreements is \$219,218.
+The equipment's cost on a cumulative basis under these agreements is \$155,818.
 The interest rate for these agreements range from 3.98% - 5.99%.
+The equipment leases contain remedies for events of default that may include declaring all unpaid amounts immediately due, and/or requiring return of all equipment under the agreements.
 Future minimum lease payments are as follows: